BrendonONeill/Gamer-Data/README.md

 Added React query, need to look into more wasnt working how i wanted.
 Console filter.
 Clean up some bugs.
 should be able to deploy for a test run soon.

+## Researching
+Learn a bit more on react query.
+Understand the Rendering of React.
+Firebase nosql queries for deletion

 responsive design.
 Add and improve accessibility on website.